 Week of Welcome (WOW) is an exciting time on campus when students move in and there are a host of activities for you and your student to attend to become acquainted with the campus and our community.

 Defender Days is an exciting time on campus.
 Parents, alumni, and friends of the college are invited in October to come to campus and enjoy a number of exciting performance, sporting events, and classes to attend with your child.
 Please register online if you would like to join us.

-Commencement events are held in the beginning of May and all parents, siblings and grandparents are welcome to join us as you celebrate the graduation of your student.
+Commencement events are held at the beginning of May and all parents, siblings, and grandparents are welcome to join us as you celebrate the graduation of your student.

 Chapters hold events in twelve locations across the United States.
 We aim to connect alumni, parents, and friends of the college in communities outside of Dordt.
 We hope that as connections are made, the Dordt community will be extended, remembered, and passed on to the next generations.